Sufficient conditions for the Kadison--Schwarz property of unital positive maps on $M_3$: Kadison--Schwarz maps

-Lemma~\ref{lem:kadison} implies that unital positive maps are contractions on the space of Hermitian operators.
-Importantly, this property does not rely on complete positivity and plays a key role in the analysis of KS maps \cite{Kadison1952,Chruscinski2010}.
+Lemma~\ref{lem:kadison} implies that unital positive maps are contractions on the self-adjoint part of $M_d$ with respect to the operator norm.
+Importantly, this property does not rely on complete positivity and plays a key role in the analysis of KS maps \cite{Chruscinski2010}.

 It is worth noting that for unital positive maps the Kadison--Schwarz inequality is automatically satisfied when restricted to normal operators, whereas possible violations of the KS condition necessarily involve non-normal elements \cite{Chruscinski2010,Mukhamedov2011}.